Doth History, Family Crest & Coats of Arms

 Early Notables of the Doth family (pre 1700)

-Prominent in the family at this time was Sir Thomas D'Aeth, 1st Baronet
+Prominent in the family at this time was Sir Thomas D'Aeth, 1st Baronet (1678-1745) of Knowlton in the County of Kent.
+He married Elizabeth Narborough, daughter of Rear-Admiral Sir John Narborough.

-Sir John along with his two Narborough stepsons died at sea in the Scilly naval disaster of 1707.
-His flagship...
-Another 93 words (7 lines of text) are included under the topic Early Doth Notables in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) are included under the topic Early Doth Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Doth family

 The records on immigrants and ships' passengers show a number of people bearing the name Doth: Elizabeth Death, who came to Virginia in 1635; Francis Death, who arrived in Virginia in 1651; Peter Death, who arrived in Virginia in 1637; as well as John George Dath who arrived in Philadelphia, Pennsylvania in 1843..

-- ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
+- ^ Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.